tarmonthir/MaterialDeck_SWADE/docs/index.md

 * [Other Actions](./actions/otherActions.md)
 * [Token](./actions/token.md)

 ## Combatibility

 <b>Foundry VTT</b>: v13<br>
 <b>Savage Worlds Adventure Edition</b>: v5

+## Example Stream Deck Profile

+If you'd like help figuring out some ways you can use this module, here is a [Stream Deck profile](https://github.com/tarmonthir/MaterialDeck_SWADE/blob/main/MaterialDeck-SWADE.streamDeckProfile) you can download and install that showcases most of the features that are included.

 ## Feedback & Issues
 If you have any suggestions or bugs to report, feel free to: